jktzk/r_mlr_study/README.md

-##(TODO)files are only set up to run sequentially cleaning->preliminary->simulation. they won’t call each other\n
-#The main goal of this case study is to serve as an exercise in coding and statistical knowledge. \n
+#The main goal of this case study is to serve as an exercise in coding and statistical knowledge.
-#No R packages or any functions beyond base R's scope were utilized.\n
+#No R packages or any functions beyond base R's scope were utilized.
-#Several of R's existing functions may have been rewritten\n
+#Several of R's existing functions may have been rewritten
-#The first line of code in #cleaning.r would need to be edited with the intended users correct path

     #The study attempts to fit a linear model for the given data set and to also derive conclusions on various estimated population parameters
     #Population parameters will estimated via the empirical and via samples obtain through bootstrapping